 In December, 2013, Hines underwent a double masectomy and reconstruction for breast cancer.
 She received chemo treatment in early 2014 and continued to play through the challenge.
 In July, 2014, clean and healthy, she resumed a full performance schedule.

-Hines also has degrees from Boston University (B.S. in Broadcasting and Film, on a full scholarship for basketball) and Old Dominion University (B.A. in Music Ed, Magna Cum Laude).
+In addition to her Masters in Jazz, with Honors, from New England Conservatory, Hines has degrees from Boston University (B.S. in Broadcasting and Film, on a full scholarship for basketball) and Old Dominion University (B.A. in Music Ed, Magna Cum Laude).
 Hines married fusion bassist David Hines in 1995.
 They have two daughters, Trina and Ella, and their family resides in the metro-west Boston area.

 In 2009, she wrote a book on the life of her father-in-law, Jerome Hines, an American-born basso who sang with the Metropolitan Opera for 41 years.
 "Jerry really wrote this book.
 I went through boxes and boxes of reviews, photos and documents but I ended up using his own writings on his life to put it together.
 I tried to let Jerry tell his own story," says Hines.

 She taught Jazz Studies classes at Christopher Newport University, Newport News, VA, from 2005-07 and since 2007, has been teaching at the Indian Hill Music School, Littleton, MA and Fitchburg State University.

 Reviews of her work can be found online at Jazz Times.com, Jazz Improv Magazine, Jazz Review Magazine, Jazz Inside Magazine, Boston Herald, Hot House Jazz Magazine and numerous internet jazz sites including All About Jazz.